ITM-Kitware/align-system/docs/pipeline_adms.md

     ...
 ```

-This approach attempts to balance component interoperability, and
+This design attempts to balance component interoperability, and
 flexibility.
 However this does put some onus on algorithm developers
 to pay attention to how outputs and inputs are named, and making sure
-these names are consistent across groups of components.
+these names are consistent across groups of components that are
+intended to interact.

 Since the `PipelineADM` is still an `ActionBasedADM`, and is invoked
 as such by the `run_align_system` script, it has a `choose_action`